tgve/app/README.md

 ## Local hosting

-Tu run locally, ensure `yarn` is installed.
+To run locally, ensure `yarn` is installed.
 Then:
 1. Clone this repository
 2. Run `yarn`
 3. Run `yarn start`